Topovn/RemoveFreeLicenses/README.md

 Quick script I wrote that uses OCR to remove free licenses from Steam library

-Yes I know you used [SteamDB Freepackages](https://steamdb.info/freepackages/https://steamdb.info/freepackages/)
+Yes I know you used [SteamDB's Freepackages](https://steamdb.info/freepackages/)

-Press ESC key to exit while script is running
+also, press ESC key to exit while script is running

 ## Prerequisites